Astronauts after the trip: Earth is a lifeboat

 During the trip around the Moon, the crew saw, among other things, a solar eclipse and a meteorite impact.

 "Before you take off, it feels like the biggest dream on Earth.
 And once you're out there, you just want to get back to your families and friends.
-It's something very special to be human, and it's something very special to be on Earth," says astronaut Reid Wiseman.
+It's something very special to be human, and it's something very special to be on Earth," said astronaut Reid Wiseman.

-Artemis II was the first manned mission in NASA's program to establish a permanent presence on the Moon.
+Artemis II was the first crewed mission in NASA's program to establish a permanent presence on the Moon.
 Plans include the future construction of a lunar base that could be used for further space exploration.

 NASA hopes to send humans to the lunar surface as early as 2028.